SaolGhra/SaolGhra/readme.md

 ## 🛠️ Beyond the Code

 I'm pretty into homelab and server tinkering, always experimenting, optimizing, and automating things at home.
-I also like to hit the gym regularly.

 ---